tonimg/Course/Backend/07 Semana/Readme 26.05.md

 - With git ``remote -v`` we check the git server address

-after to check all is correct, put the next command
+after to check all is correct, put the next command for create a new app project:

 ``heroku create``

+When you create an app, a git remote (called heroku) is also created and associated with your local git repository.
+Heroku also generates a random name URL for your app.

 - after